 Skip to content

 Here’s an idea.
-How about a fresh air compound.
+How about a fresh air compound?
 Great open space.
 Historic homes, beautiful rolling, open fields, and a canal.
 Yes, a canal.
-Oh, and let’s throw in a infamous outdoor concert series while we’re at it.
+Let’s throw in an infamous outdoor concert series while we’re at it.

-Just off the highway on the border of Sussex and Morris County in New Jersey in a quiet rural community lies a quiet little village.
-Based on how the COVID virus is treating the world, there might be rationalization to revive the look and feel of places like Waterloo Village.
-The Mr. Local History Project took a day trip and visit the historic Waterloo Village in Byram, New Jersey.
+Just off the highway on the border of Sussex and Morris County in New Jersey, in a quiet rural community, lies a quiet little village.
+Based on how the COVID-19 virus treated the world, there might be rationalization to revive the look and feel of places like Waterloo Village.
+The Mr. Local History Project took a day trip to visit the historic Waterloo Village in Byram, New Jersey.

-Twenty original buildings dating from 1760 to the 1860’s – homes, barns, workshops, a mill, a church, a country store, an inn have been preserved.
-Fourteen of these have been restored, furnished with antiques and opened to the public.
+Twenty original buildings dating from 1760 to the 1860s—homes, barns, workshops, a mill, a church, a country store, and an inn—have been preserved.
+Fourteen of these have been restored, furnished with antiques, and opened to the public.
 Three more are presently under restoration.

 Waterloo Village on the fringes of Morris, Sussex and Warren counties in New Jersey.